 What are protein shakes?

 Protein powder is a convenient protein source that can be used to help meet your workout goals, or to ensure that you consume enough protein each day.
-Alternatively, you can purchase high-protein, pre-packaged shakes in grocery, supplement, or health food stores.
+Alternatively, you can purchase high-protein, pre-packaged shakes in the supermarket, and supplement, or health food stores.
 While you might think of protein shakes as being just for after a weight training session, they can be used throughout the day, in a variety of ways, to supplement your diet.

 Do protein shakes help weight loss?

-Research has shown that high protein diets can be an effective approach to weight loss.1 However, too much protein from animal sources can contribute to extra saturated fat and cholesterol, which is not heart-healthy.
+Research has shown that high-protein diets can be an effective approach to weight loss.1 However, too much protein from animal sources can contribute to extra saturated fat and cholesterol, which is not heart-healthy.
 Protein powders provide a low-fat, low-cholesterol alternative to eating additional, larger portions of animal-based protein products.

 - as a dieting tool